suvo-oko/ci-pythonapp/README.md

 # ci-pythonapp
-Sample Python App to for practicing CI/CD
+Sample Python App for practicing CI/CD.
+This is week 5 of the Cloudskills Cloud Native DevOps Bootcamp.